-4Note that the morphic handles are usually inactive in Pharo, but you can turn them on using the Preferences Browser, which we will see shortly.
+&lt;sup>4Note that the morphic handles are inactive by default in Pharo, but you can turn them on using the Preferences Browser, which we will see shortly.

 Figure 1.4: The Preference Browser.

 You will see a list of several of the core tools in Pharo, including the browser and the workspace.
 We will encounter most of them in the coming chapters.